Subspecialties for Interventional Radiology

 Requirements

 You must successfully complete one year of fellowship training (after residency) in a pediatric radiology program accredited by the ACGME or by the RCPSC (Canada).
-You must also complete one year of practice or additional approved training, with one-third of that year spent in pediatric radiology.
 Diplomates who successfully completed their training before 2019 will have 10 calendar years or until December 31, 2024, whichever comes first, to obtain certification.
 Those who complete their training in 2019 or later will have six calendar years.
-Candidates who did not earn pediatric subspecialty certification before their board eligibility expired have a time-limited opportunity to become certified through the Temporary Alternate Pathway.
+Candidates who did not earn pediatric subspecialty certification before their board eligibility expired have a time-limited opportunity to become certified through the Alternate Pathway.

 • Fellowship position must be ACGME-accredited.

-• Fellowship training must be documented by letter from the program director.
+• Fellowship training must be documented by a fellowship certificate or a letter from the program director.

 • You must provide evidence of a current state medical license with an expiration date.